cubing/twsearch/README.md

 Important options (you should specify these):

-   -M xxx:  megabytes of memory to use max; should be ~ 1/2 of your RAM and ideally a power of two
+   -M xxx:  megabytes of memory to use max; should be ~ 1/2 of your RAM and ideally a power of two; defaults to 8192 (8GB).

-   -t xxx:  number of threads to use
+   -t xxx:  number of threads to use; defaults to 4.

 Sample usage: